deic-dk/DDPS/README.md

 # DeiC Distributed Denial of Service Attack Prevention System, DDPS

-DDPS is a customer self service system for mitigating DDOS attacks build for the Danish research network, DeIC.
+DDPS is a customer self service system for mitigating DDoS attacks build for the Danish research network, DeIC.
 An administrator may create rules for the organisations own network(s) which then are announced using BGP flowspec.

 The current version of DDPS consists of